06/12/2020

 For many Canadians, owning a home is an essential component of the Canadian dream.
 As such, the last century of policy has facilitated homeownership in Canada (Statistics Canada, 2019).
 However, many variables, including income, influence homeownership in Canada.

 According to Statistics Canada (2015), variables that increase the likelihood of homeownership include age, education, and income.
-This suggests that an older individual, with a university education, and substantial income would have a high probability of owning a home in Canada.
+This suggests that an older individual, with a university education and substantial income, would have a high probability of owning a home in Canada.
 Not surprisingly, household debt decreases the likelihood of homeownership in Canada (Statistics Canada, 2015).
 Although homeownership in Canada is considered to be quite strong, one in every four Canadian households spends as much as 30% or more of their total pre-tax income on their mortgage payments (Statistics Canada, 2019).
 Moreover, Canada has the highest household debt of all G7 countries (Organisation for Economic Co-operation and Development, 2020).
-According to Canadian Mortgage and Housing Corporation (CMHC) (2018), “housing is considered affordable if it costs less than 30% of a household’s before-tax income.”
+According to the Canadian Mortgage and Housing Corporation (CMHC) (2018), “housing is considered affordable if it costs less than 30% of a household’s before-tax income.”
 Based on these metrics, as much as 17% of Canadians own homes that are just within their budget (Figure 1).

 ESSENTIAL WORKERS & WORKFORCE HOUSING